manuelmauro/phaser-tiled-phisics/README.md

 collide with other bodies, and are subject to tile modifiers like: collision, force, inertia, and many more to come.

-**Warning:** the project is under development, many features or interfaces may change before v1.0.0 is released.

 ## Installation
 In order to use the plugin, add the file `/dist/TiledPhysics.js` or its minified version to your assets (for instance inside `assets/plugins/` folder).